severb/flowy/docs/tutorial/tutorial.rst

     :language: python

-There is a lot going on in this activity so lets go over it line by line.
+There is a lot going on in this activity so we'll go over it line by line.
 Skipping all the imports we get to the first interesting part which is the ``activity`` decorator: